ZhengXingwen/Flow-sensing-mechanisms-and-biomimetic-potential-of-seal-whiskers/README.md

-# Flow-sensing-mechanisms-and-biomimetic-potential-of-seal-whiskers
-Supplementary material for the paper "Creating underwater vision through wavy whiskers: A review of the flow sensing mechanisms and biomimetic potential of seal whiskers"
 The following dataset has been created to expand upon the literature survey presented in the following review article:

 Zheng X, Kamat AM, Cao M, Kottapalli AGP.
 2021 Creating underwater vision through wavy whiskers: A review of the flow sensing mechanisms and biomimetic potential of seal whiskers.
 J. Roy.
 Soc.
 Interface, under review